 Early Biblical Canons

 The canon (the group of books included in the Bible) is often taken for granted because the Bible itself does not contain any list or references as to what books should be considered inspired and thus included in the Bible.
 It is often assumed that there may have been a list composed by the Apostles, but even a cursory look at history shows that this was not the case.
-There were actually several competing lists among Christians that varied on which books they included.
+There were actually several competing lists among Christians that varied on which books they included (see a list of early canons below).
 Not all of the books included in the New Testament were originally accepted by the entire church.
-James, Jude, 2 Peter, 2 and 3 John, and Revelations were all disputed in the early church and were given the name Antilegomena, or “disputed” books.
+Hebrews, James, Jude, 2 Peter, 2 and 3 John, and Revelation were all disputed in the early church and were given the name Antilegomena, or “disputed” books.
 There were also some books included in these “disputed books” that ultimately did not make it into the final canon, although they were considered Scripture by many early Christians.
-These included the Shepherd of Hermas, The Didache, the Epistle of Barnabas, the Apocalypse of Peter, and the Epistle of Clement to the Corinthians.
+These included the Shepherd of Hermas, The Didache, the Epistle of Barnabas, The Acts of Paul, the Epistle to the Laodiceans, the Gospel of the Hebrews, the Apocalypse of Peter, and the Epistle of Clement to the Corinthians (1 Clement).
 When the early Church formally decided upon which books would be included in the New Testament, they used the following criteria to help determine what was Scripture:

 1. Apostolic Origin: Was the writing written during the apostolic era by an apostle or a close acquaintance?